Join a voluntary scheme to help share fishermen budget for Income Tax and National Insurance contributions.

 - protective clothing

-You won’t normally be asked for proof of this expense as long as it falls below the agreed figure of £700.
+You would not normally be asked for proof of this expense as long as it falls below the agreed figure of £700.

-If you aren’t fishing for a full year, you can only claim a proportion of this allowance.
-For example, if you’ve only been fishing for 6 months of the year, you can only claim a maximum of £350.
+If you are not fishing for a full year, you can only claim a proportion of this allowance.
+For example, if you have only been fishing for 6 months of the year, you can only claim a maximum of £350.

 Get more help